 Hedging is an important protection that investors can use to protect their investments from sudden and unforeseen changes in financial markets.

-Thank you for reading CFI’s explanation of hedging.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide on Hedging.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: